Written by Michelle November and Paul Kipnes on a New Year’s road trip up north.

 Cooking and baking are two of Papa and Lala’s most authentic expressions of love.
 This baking is all the more appreciated by our children because the baking gene seems to skip our generation on both sides.
 So our kids get love and sweets regularly from their Cape Cod grandparents.

-A sweater hand knitted by grandma might still look funny to the grandchild and they might not wear it But who can resist a sweet bowl of chocolate triffle and a piece of homemade fudge?
+A sweater hand knitted by grandma might still look funny to the grandchild and they might not wear it But who can resist a sweet bowl of chocolate trifle and a piece of homemade fudge?
 And besides, the leftovers are delightful and no one complains when they are “forced” to eat a bowl of ice cream covered with crumpled brownies and pastries?

 Our cantor sings that at each moment we “are standing on the shoulders of the ones who come before me.”
-For us, we are grateful that the pastries and triffles will remain sweet memories of the intense involvement of this set of grandparents has in the lives of our children.
+For us, we are grateful that the pastries and trifles will remain sweet memories of the intense involvement of this set of grandparents has in the lives of our children.
 We are grateful too that our children appreciate it.
 So that even with a mouthful of fudge, they feel the love and warmth of their Lala and Papa.